Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Background and Related Work

 Multi-objective optimisation has been primarily used in neural architecture search (NAS) resulting in models like EfficientNet~\citep{tan2019efficientnet}.
 More recently, energy consumption~\citep{Bakhtiarifard_ECNAS_2024} and carbon footprint~\citep{zhao2024end} have been taken into consideration in NAS.
 These methods, however, have not actively studied the influence of physics inductive biases on the resource consumption of ML models.

-\paragraph{Spatio-Temporal Forecasting Models.} There are many model classes for the task of spatio-temporal forecasting; each differing in the extent of physics inductive bias they use.
-Fig.~\ref{fig:models_axis} provides a high-level overview of this span for models considered in this work.
+\paragraph{Spatio-Temporal Forecasting Models.} There are many model classes for the task of spatio-temporal forecasting, differing in the extent of physics inductive bias they use.
+In this work, we focus on two: the U-net~\citep{ronneberger_2015} and the Fourier Neural Operator (FNO)~\citep{Kovachkim_no_2019}.

-\textit{U-net.} U-nets~\citep{ronneberger_2015} can be used for spatio-temporal forecasting by mapping a window of past states to future ones.
-They capture local correlations by fusing features across multiple spatial scales, but do not explicitly constrain the dynamics beyond what is enforced by the training data.
-Mild forms of inductive biases can be introduced to convolutional architectures like U-net by including circular padding to respect periodic boundaries and avoid edge discontinuities.
+U-nets perform forecasting by mapping a window of past states to future states.
+They capture local correlations by fusing features across multiple spatial scales, but do not impose any explicit constraints on the underlying dynamics beyond those learning from data.
+Mild forms of inductive biases can be introduced to convolutional architectures like U-net, for example through circular padding to respect periodic boundaries and avoid edge discontinuities.

-\textit{Flow Matching.} Recent classes of probabilistic generative models like flow matching (FM)~\citep{lipman_FM_GenModeling_2023} can be viewed as an intermediate class of models that can include some degree of inductive bias by modelling dynamics as continuous-time flows.
-This formulation resonates with dynamical systems and intuitively suggests smoother trajectories.
-FM has been applied to spatio-temporal forecasting and other PDE dynamics tasks \citep{lim_FM_probpath_2025, li_FM_2025}, with \citet{baldan_2025} further embedding PDE residuals into the objective.

-\textit{Fourier Neural Operator.} The Fourier Neural Operator (FNO) \citep{Kovachkim_no_2019} introduces a physics prior through its Fourier-space representation, enabling the model to capture global spectral interactions.
+The FNO incorporates a stronger inductive bias through its Fourier-space representation, enabling the model to capture global spectral interactions.
 This makes it particularly well-suited to systems with periodicity and long-range correlations.
-In our spatio-temporal forecasting setting, we adapt the FNO from its original operator-learning formulation \citep{lu2021deeponet} to an autoregressive setup, where its spectral representation provides a strong inductive bias compared to the U-net by explicitly encoding global and periodic structure.
+In our setting, we adapt the FNO from its original operator-learning formulation \citep{lu2021deeponet} to an autoregressive setup, where its spectral parameterisation explicitly encodes global and periodic structure, in contrast to the primarily local bias of the U-net.

-\textit{Physics-Informed Neural Network.} PINNs \citep{raissi_2019} embed governing PDEs directly into the training objective, thereby regularising the optimisation landscape and guiding solutions towards physical consistency.
-By minimizing PDE residuals, PINNs can even be trained without supervised data, representing the strongest inductive bias among the models considered.
-Embedding conservation laws, symmetries, or governing PDEs into the ML model development pipeline has been shown to reduce the number of trainable parameters \citep{dutta_aq-pinns_2024, patra_PIKAN_2024}, reduce the amount of training data \citep{Pestourie_2023, zhong_ECNN_2021}, and accelerate convergence \citep{Brehmer_EquivarianceAtScale_2024, jahani_PINNs_2024}.